-The close of business on March 24, 2008 is the record date for determining whether you in your capacity as a stockholder are entitled to notice of and to vote at the 2008 Annual Meeting of Stockholders.
-As of that date, we had 8,642,885 shares of common stock, \$0.01 par value, issued and outstanding.
-All of the shares of our common stock outstanding on the record date are entitled to vote at the 2008 Annual Meeting of Stockholders.
+The close of business on March 24, 2009 is the record date for determining whether you in your capacity as a stockholder are entitled to notice of and to vote at the 2009 Annual Meeting of Stockholders.
+As of that date, we had 9,068,166 shares of common stock, \$0.01 par value, issued and outstanding.
+All of the shares of our common stock outstanding on the record date are entitled to vote at the 2009 Annual Meeting of Stockholders.
 If you are entitled to vote at the meeting, you will have one vote for each share of common stock you hold with regard to each matter to be voted upon.

 The required quorum for the meeting is a majority of the outstanding shares of common stock eligible to be voted on the matters to be considered at the meeting.
-In the election for directors (Proposal 1), the nominees for Class I Directors receiving the highest number of affirmative votes will be elected.
+In the election for directors (Proposal 1), the nominees for Class II Directors receiving the highest number of affirmative votes will be elected.

-Shares of our common stock represented by proxies on the accompanying proxy card, which are properly executed and returned to us, will be voted at the 2008 Annual Meeting of Stockholders in accordance with the instructions you mark on the proxy card.
-If you do not mark any instructions on the proxy card, your shares represented by the proxy card will be voted for the election of the Board's nominees as Class I Directors.
+Shares of our common stock represented by proxies which are properly executed and returned to us on the accompanying proxy card will be voted at the 2009 Annual Meeting of Stockholders in accordance with the instructions you mark on the proxy card.
+If you do not mark any instructions on the proxy card, your shares represented by the proxy card will be voted for the election of the Board's nominees as Class II Directors.